 nobodywho

-NobodyWho is a plugin that lets you interact with local LLMs in the Godot game engine, with more plugins in development.
+NobodyWho is a plugin that lets you interact with local LLMs, we currently support Godot and Unity, with even more plugins on their way.

 NobodyWho is a plugin for the Godot game engine that enables interaction with local LLMs for interactive storytelling.
 Users can install it from Godot editor or GitHub releases page, providing their own LLM in GGUF format.
 The plugin consists of `NobodyWhoModel` node for model file, `NobodyWhoChat` node for chat interaction, and `NobodyWhoEmbedding` node for generating embeddings.
 It offers a programming interface for sending text to LLM, receiving responses, and starting the LLM worker.